 Acquisitions in the banking sector are subject to specific banking and antimonopoly rules.
 According to the Banking Law, the Central Bank must be notified of an acquisition of more than 5% of the participation interest in a credit organization by any individual or a legal entity, or a group of individuals and/or legal entities, and it must give prior consent to an acquisition of more than 20% of the participation interest in a credit organization.
-In addition, pursuant to the Federal Law No. 117-FZ "On Protection of Competition in the Financial Services Market" of June 23, 1999, acquisition of more than 10% of assets of, and more than 20% of the participation interest in, a credit organization whose charter capital exceeds the amount established by the Government (currently RR160 million, as per the Government Regulation No. 194 of March 7, 2000) requires the prior consent of the Federal Antimonopoly Service.
+Certain transactions with non-resident acquirers of credit organizations are subject to special rules.
+In addition, the Federal Law No. 135-FZ "On Protection of Competition" of July 26, 2006 (the "Antimonopoly Law"), requires the prior consent of the Federal Antimonopoly Service of the following actions: